Greeshma421/hierarcical_data_sharing/README.md

 3. The extracted text is then sent to Cohere to generate embeddings.
 4. The embeddings, along with the original text and metadata, are stored in the Supabase vector database.

-This process allows for efficient semantic search and retrieval of relevant information during chat interactions.
+This process allows for efficient semantic search and retrieval of relevant information during chat interactions